The Turks and Caicos House of Assembly on Front Street in Cockburn Town.

 The Grand Turk Lighthouse.

-Both the Taino aborigines and early European explorers (including John White of Roanoke Island fame) would gather the naturally-occurring salt, however, in the later 1600s, Colonial British Bermudians recognized the possibility of the environment, and began to develop an
+Both the Taino aborigines and early European explorers (including Captain John White of Roanoke Island fame) would gather the naturally-occurring salt, however, in the later 1600s, Colonial British Bermudians recognized the possibility of the environment, and began to develop an

 efficient system for production and evaporation.
 A network of correspondingly smaller ponds was introduced, where the brine was transferred between stages by human-powered or windmill pump, assured a constant supply of salt.